 Epigenetics is the study of making chemical modifications to DNA.
-Our DNA has an inherent nucleotide sequence which cannot be changed but can undergo chemical modification through epigenetic mechanisms.
-DNA wraps around proteins called histones to make nucleosomes.
-There are four different types of histones, called H2A, H2B, H3, and H4.
-Each nucleosome is an octamer of eight histones, containing two of each type of histone.
-The nucleosomes are wrapped in a spiral structure called a solenoid, and additional H1 proteins are associated with each nucleosome as linkers to maintain the overall chromatin structure.
-There are two states of chromatin; euchromatin is open and amenable to transcription, whereas heterochromatin is a compact DNA-protein structure that cannot be transcribed.
-Chemical modifications to histones cause conversion of DNA from a euchromatin state to a heterochromatin state and vice versa.
-The “histone code” is a hypothesis which states that DNA transcription is regulated in part by post-translational chemical modifications to histone proteins.
-Through these mechanisms, a person’s phenotype can change without changing their genetic makeup by controlling gene expression.
+Our DNA has a determined nucleotide sequence that cannot be changed.
+However, this genetic code can undergo chemical modification through epigenetic mechanisms.
+DNA strands wrap around proteins called histones, which are composed into structures called nucleosomes.
+There are four types of histones, named: H2A, H2B, H3, and H4.
+Octomers of two of each type of histone form nucleosomes.
+These nucleosomes are wrapped together in a spiral structure called a solenoid.
+Additional H1 proteins are associated with each nucleosome as links to maintain the overall chromatin structure.
+There are two states of chromatin: euchromatin, which is open and amenable to transcription, and heterochromatin, which is a compact DNA-protein structure that cannot be transcribed.
+Chemical modifications to these histones result in the conversion of DNA from its euchromatin state to its heterochromatin state and vice versa.
+The “histone code” is a hypothesis which states that DNA transcription is largely regulated by post-translational modifications to these histone proteins.
+Through these mechanisms, a person’s phenotype can change without changing their underlying genetic makeup, controlling gene expression.

 There are different types of modifications that exist, such as methylation and acetylation.
 In methylation, a methyl group (CH3) gets added to a specific nucleotide sequence.
 Acetylation involves adding an acetyl group (CH3CO) to a specific nucleotide sequence.
 These modifications can be either activating or repressing for a particular gene, depending on where the alterations occur.